Things might get a little dicey here, but it's worth it!

 Realistically this game is a little inconvenient to play if you insist on doing it authentically, since super scopes cost more than the games and are fiddly.
 Emulation works well in this case, and the game is truly worth checking out as a light duty, not too hard light gun game and the only of it’s kind for Mario.
 For some trivia, this is actually the first game where Peach is called Peach in America, not Super Mario 64 as commonly credited.

 The most mundane Mario Oddity so far, yet the one that goes back the farthest in my life.
-Since I was a child I thought it was strange that Super Mario 64 and its remake are the only games where Mario can punch.
-Remember that Mario 64 had a huge moveset to accompany Mario in a new and exciting 3D world, from punching to kicking to ground pounding to wall jumping.
+Since I was a child I thought it was strange that Super Mario 64 and its remake are the only main games where Mario can punch.
+Mario 64 had a huge moveset to accompany the famous hero in a new and exciting 3D world from punching to kicking to ground pounding (borrowed from Yoshi) to wall jumping.
 Some of those moves prominently moved on, the ground pound, the triple jump mechanics, long jumping, and wall jumping, but distinctly not Mario’s one-two-three punch kick combo.
 Why?

 In both games, ‘Things’ are real life 3D items in a paper world that must be collected and converted into either stickers or battle cards to be used.
 In Sticker Star, which we will abbreviate as ‘SS’, you can do this at one location in Decalburg.
 In Color Splash or ‘CS’ the player can ‘squeeze’ or transform them anytime you want.
 They are scattered throughout both games and the key for different battles and also puzzles on the overworld (and puzzles within battles!).
 CS has the extra mechanic of ‘replica' Things, more later.